 Help!
 I’ve dropped my phone down the loo

-Okay, so your iPhone is in the loo.
-Firstly, don’t panic.
-You may have alarm bells going off in your head and “argghh phone in toilet, phone in toilet, phone in toilet” will be the first words you squeal, but try to stay calm.
+Okay, your phone’s in the loo.
+Don’t panic.
+There might be alarm bells going off in your head and “Argh!
+Phone in toilet, phone in toilet” might be the first words you squeal.
+But stay calm.

-Three Rescue™ has it covered
+Three Insurance has it covered